stalayhan/carter/README.md

 * OpenCV >= 3.0 - https://github.com/Itseez/opencv/archive/3.0.0.tar.gz
 * WiringBP - https://github.com/zhaolei/WiringOP

 This project tested and verified on Linux i3 4.2.0-36-generic #41~14.04.1-Ubuntu system.
-If you
+If you test on Windows feel comfortable to get in touch.

 ## Install a checkout from git